-Description tname is a mandatory parameter.
+Parameter Description tname is a mandatory parameter.
 It is the transaction name defined in a DEFINE TRANSACTION statement.
-VERSion (transvers) is an optional parameter.
+VERSion(transvers) is an optional parameter.
 It specifies which transaction definition is to be used.
 The VERsion parameter defaults to highest numbered transaction if not specified.
-PKGNAME (pname) is an optional parameter.
+PKGNAME(pname) is an optional parameter.
 It specifies the name of the PL/SQL package to be created.
 If this operand is omitted, the package name is assumed to be the same as the transaction name.
 PGANODE (dblink_name) is an optional parameter.
 It specifies the Oracle database link name to the gateway server.
 If this operand is omitted, "PGA" is assumed to be the dblink_name .
 OUTFILE is an optional parameter.
 If this parameter is specified, specname must also be specified. specpath is the optional directory path of the TIP specification and the TIP content documentation.
 It defaults to the current directory.
-The value must end with a forward slash (/). specname is the filename of the TIP specification and the TIP content documentation.
-It defaults to pname , if specified, or else pgau . spectype is the optional file extension of the TIP specification and defaults to pkh. bodypath is the optional directory path of the TIP body.
+The value must end with a backslash (\) for Microsoft Windows and a slash (/) for UNIX based systems. specname is the filename of the TIP specification and the TIP content documentation.
+It defaults to pname , if specified, or else pgau. spectype is the optional file extension of the TIP specification and defaults to pkh. bodypath is the optional directory path of the TIP body.
 It defaults to specpath , if specified, or else the current directory.
-The value must end with a forward slash (/). bodyname is the optional file name of the TIP body.
-It defaults to specname, if specified, or else pname, if specified, or else pgau.
-If bodyname defaults to specname, the leftmost period of specname is used to extract bodyname when specname contains multiple qualifiers. bodytype is the optional file extension of the TIP body and defaults to pkb.
-The TIP Content output path defaults to specpath or else the current directory.
-The file id defaults to specname, if specified, or else pname, if specified, or else pgau, and always has an extension of doc.
-Refer to the "GENERATE Usage Notes:" on page 2-18 for more examples, and Appendix F, "Tip Internals" for more information.
-DIAGNOSE is an optional parameter with two options, TRACE and PKGEX.
+The value must end with a backslash (\) for Microsoft Windows and a slash (/) for UNIX based systems.